You might also want to see our FAQs on harassment, victimisation and discrimination.

 - Indirect discrimination

-If you are an employees, you are protected from discrimination at all stages of employment, including:
+If you are an employee, you are protected from discrimination at all stages of employment, including:

 - During your employment – e.g in relation to your terms of employment, working conditions opportunities for promotion and transfer or pay